ultraware/php-saml/README.md

+# PHP-saml with idp list
+Partial copy of onelogin/php-saml with scoping (idp-list)

+# usage
-create a new Saml2 auth class with
+### create a new Saml2 auth class with
 ```php
 $auth = new Ultraware_OneLogin_Saml2_Auth();
 ```